Wolfhaize/Discord.JS-for-Noobs/01-first-steps/firststeps.md

 # Actual Code Starts Here

 First thing is to create a way for you to actually access your bot, and that's through its token.
-Go to the [Discord Developer Portal](https://discord.com/developers/applications), head on to the 'Bot' page for whichever bot you'll e working on, and copy the token there.
+Go to the [Discord Developer Portal](https://discord.com/developers/applications), head on to the 'Bot' page for whichever bot you'll be working on, and copy the token there.

 **Note**
 If your bot token gets leaked, reset it.
 Preferably, don't share it with anyone as it will grant them access to your bot.
 And don't share it anywhere public either, like GitHub.